-- Work with state and regional agencies to coordinate development of park and ride facilities. - Expand ridership and routes of St. Mary's Transportation Services. - Participate in state's development of Regional Mass Transit. - Develop expanded airport facilities and services. - c) Expand bus service to regional and metropolitan destinations - d) Establish and maintain right of way for future light rail extension from Waldorf to Lexington Park. - e) Encourage development of commuter air travel services and shuttle connections to airports with regional, national and international connections to provide: - Certified, precision all-weather approach system; - Passenger terminal with on-site car rental facility; - Regular commuter airline service to Baltimore, Washington and/or Dulles; and - Modest private commuter/corporate jet capacity. - f) Promote transportation alternatives which serve economic development goals for encouraging tourism, such as ferry service including hovercraft, to Eastern Shore, designation and expansion of bike routes, expansion of transient boating facilities.
+- iii) Ensure that the density or intensity of permitted development is supportable by the planned road network prior to approval of development activities. - iv) Improve safety, traffic flow and aesthetics along primary routes in St Mary's County. - ii.
+Encourage development and utilization of ALTERNATIVE TRANSPORTATION in the county. - a.
+Foster an efficient, safe intermodal transportation system which includes routes and facilities to accommodate automobiles, bicycles, pedestrians and mass transit for residents, commuters and visitors. - i) Encourage a transportation network that provides alternative means and methods of travel. - a) Provide sidewalks, walking paths, and bike paths and lanes as requirements of road systems and to connect other public and private sites (e.g. school, libraries, parks and hospitals) in all development projects.
+Participate with the SHA sidewalk retrofit program.
+Provide minimum standards and incentives for these amenities. - b) Provide and promote the use of park and ride facilities and mass transit for those commuting into, out of, and within the county. - promote carpooling and ridesharing - c) Expand bus service to regional and metropolitan destinations - d) Establish and maintain right of way for future light rail extension from Waldorf to Lexington Park. - e) Encourage development of commuter air travel services and shuttle connections to airports with regional, national and international connections to provide: - Certified, precision all-weather approach system; - Passenger terminal with on-site car rental facility; - Regular commuter airline service to Baltimore, Washington and/or Dulles; and - Modest private commuter/corporate jet capacity. - f) Promote transportation alternatives that serve economic development goals for encouraging tourism, such as ferry service including hovercraft, to Eastern Shore, designation and expansion of bike routes, expansion of transient boating facilities.

-- ii) Manage demand for direct access to major roads. - a) In growth areas, create local traffic roads parallel to but well back from arterial routes to combat strip development patterns by providing visible and accessible commercial and residential frontage, and to reduce local traffic impact on peak traffic flow on arterial roads. - Construct FDR Boulevard - Provide connections between multiple access points to new major subdivisions. - b) Designate St. Andrews Church Road (MD 4) Point Lookout Road (MD 5) Budd's Creek Road (MD 234) and Three Notch Road (MD 235) as restricted access traffic arteries. - c) Require vehicular and pedestrian interconnection between adjacent parking lots and subdivisions to reduce the need to travel on primary and collector roads. - d) Require joint use access driveways for ingress/egress to contiguous properties. - Require access driveway consolidation to reduce the existing number of ingress and egress points.
+- ii) Manage demand for direct access to major roads. - a) In growth areas, create local traffic roads parallel to but well back from arterial routes to combat strip development patterns by providing visible and accessible commercial and residential frontage, and to reduce local traffic impact on peak traffic flow on arterial roads. - Construct FDR Boulevard - Provide connections between multiple access points to new major subdivisions. - b) Designate St. Andrews Church Road (MD 4) Point Lookout Road (MD 5) Budd's Creek Road (MD 234) and Three Notch Road (MD 235) as restricted access traffic arteries. - c) Require vehicular and pedestrian interconnection between adjacent parking lots and subdivisions to reduce the need to travel on primary and collector roads. - d) Require joint use access driveways for ingress/egress to contiguous properties. - e) Require access driveway consolidation to reduce the existing number of ingress and egress points.